openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 Method Overload Signatures
 ==========================

-The |LANG| allows to specify a method that can be called in different ways by writing *overload signatures*.
+The |LANG| allows specifying a method that can be called in different ways by writing *overload signatures*.
 To do so, several method headers with the same name and different signatures are written, followed by the single implementation.
 See also :ref:`Function Overload Signatures` for *function